GoogleCloudPlatform/community/tutorials/spinnaker-binary-auth/index.md

 # Introduction

-This solution exemplifies how to perform continuous integration and continuous delivery to a Kubernetes cluster using Cloud Build building our images, Spinnaker for Continuous Deployment and protection via Binary Authorization with keys hosted inside Cloud Key Management Service (Cloud KMS).
+This solution exemplifies how to perform continuous integration and continuous delivery to a Kubernetes cluster using Cloud Build for building our images, Spinnaker for Continuous Deployment and Binary Authorization with keys hosted inside Cloud Key Management Service (Cloud KMS) for protecting and attesting the procedence of our images being deployed to Kubernetes.

+We will start by setting up all our environment and then building the solution step by step.
+We hope you enjoy the journey.

 ## Setup